 Amplified musculoskeletal pain syndrome (AMPS) is an umbrella term for non-inflammatory musculoskeletal pain.
-Other names you might hear are: juvenile fibromyalgia syndrome, chronic musculoskeletal pain (CMP), chronic widespread pain (CWP), reflex sympathetic dystrophy (RSD), reflex neurovascular dystrophy (RND) or myofascial pain.
-AMPS is most commonly seen in childhood and adolescence, and most commonly affecting pre-adolescent and adolescent girls, age ranging from 11.5 to 15 years.
+Other names you might hear are: juvenile fibromyalgia syndrome, chronic musculoskeletal pain (CMP), chronic widespread pain (CWP), reflex sympathetic dystrophy (RSD), reflex neurovascular dystrophy (RND), or myofascial pain.
+AMPS is most commonly seen in childhood and adolescence, and most commonly affecting pre-adolescent and adolescent girls.
+Several studies have noted an average age ranging from 11.5 to 15 years.
 AMPS is thought to be almost nonexistent in children under 4 years of age.

 There is not a single blood test or physical examination check that can make a definitive diagnosis.
 When your child’s provider is assessing his pain, an accurate and complete history (including any preceding illness or injury) will be a critical component of diagnosis.
 The physical exam will include joint inspections, palpation, range of motion and strength testing.
 The information gained on the physical exam is critical to the diagnosis and management of AMPS.
 A detailed assessment of any pain associated disability, such as impact of pain on daily life will also be done, which will include sleep, school, and social, emotional and physical function.